y2737924daohegua/corber/pages/workflow/icon_splash_management.md

 Place an icon.svg file at ember-cordova/icon.svg and run `corber make-icons`.
 By default, icons for added platforms will be resized and injected.

-To specify a specific platform, use the `--platform` option with the desired platform.
+To specify a platform, use the `--platform` option:

 ```
 corber make-icons --platform ios